nomemory/andreinc-site/_posts/2022-03-15-perfect-hashing-with-java.md

 ![png]({{site.url}}/assets/images/2022-03-15-perfect-hashing-with-java/benchget.png)

-Even if the hash function is slower, given the higher memory locality, `ReadOnlyMap` performs a little bit faster, than a normal `HashMap<K,V>`.
+~~Even if the hash function is slower, given the higher memory locality, `ReadOnlyMap` performs a little bit faster, than a normal `HashMap<K,V>`.~~

+Later Edit:

+The initial benchmark performed was incorrect, so I've reported erroneous results: the reality is that `HashMap<K,V>` faster.

 # References